 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal (i.e., at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit or loss when the asset is derecognised.
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the standalone statement of profit or loss when the asset is derecognised.

-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

-The estimated useful lives of the assets considered by the Company is stated hereunder.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted.
+The estimated useful lives of the assets considered by the Company is stated hereunder, which is in line with useful lives specified under schedule II of the Companies Act.
+2013

 Assets Description Useful Life in Years

-Office Building 60 -
+Office Building 60

 Heavy Equipment 15

 Heavy Vehicles 6

 Office Appliances 5

 Computer 3

 Other Machinery 15

-Motor Cycle, Scooter 10
+Motor Cycle,Scooter 10

 Motor Vehicles 8

 Furniture 10

-Electrical Equipments 10 :
+Electrical Equipments 10